bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module5_lab_test.md

-This lab was created by Guillaume Bourque.
+This lab was created by Guillaume Bourqueee.

 ## Table of contents
 1. [Introduction](#introduction)